Alasya-Z/Portfolio-Projects-Data-Science-/README.md

 ## About Me

 I graduated from American University in May 2026 with degrees in Economics and Data Science.
-My interests center on labor markets, economic mobility, housing, and income inequality, and I like projects where careful data work leads to conclusions people can actually act on.
+My interests center on labor markets, economic mobility, healthcare economics, and housing, and I like projects where careful data work leads to conclusions people can actually act on.

 **Contact:** az5922a@american.edu or Alasyaz123@gmail.com